williamstahlberg/Brightness/README.md

 # Brightness
-Modifies .kext system files to lower the brightness curve on MacBook, MacBook Air and Macbook Pro.
+Modifies .kext system files to lower the minimum brightness on MacBook, MacBook Air and Macbook Pro.